oliviawudi/IS477-WJ/ProjectPlan.md

 We are utilizing two large-scale datasets from the Federal Reserve’s Survey of Household Economics and Decisionmaking (SHED), one from 2020 during COVID-19 and another from 2024.
 It reflects the pandemic economic environment.
 Thse datasets contain valuable information about household financial conditions, spending habits, credit usage, and overall decision-making behaviors.
 To enable direct comparison, we will aggregate the two datasets into a single integrated file, clearly distinguishing records by year to track temporal changes.
-The 2020 SHED dataset will be imported in CSV format, while the 2024 dataset will be obtained in JSON format, allowing us to demonstrate how different data structures can be merged and anlyzed together.
+The 2020 SHED dataset will be imported in CSV format, while the 2024 dataset will be obtained in SAS format, allowing us to demonstrate how different data structures can be merged and anlyzed together.

 **Survey of Household Economics and Decision-making**